Akinzcode/alx-low_level_programming/0x00-hello_world/README.md

 a script that compiles a C file but does not link

 a script that generates the assembly code of a C code and save it in an output file

+a script that compiles a C file and creates an executable named cisfun